rustyeddy/rustyeddy.com/content/software/use-cases.md

 All these tasks have to add up to the MVP.
 Anything that does not directly and immediately get the software project closer to an MVP must be avoided.
+{{</draft>}}

+{{<draft>}}

+### Start A Specific and Measureable Goal

+It is surprising how many software project get underway without a clear direction to what they are building.

+> Do NOT build a house before you have approved architectural
+> drawings.

+The above statement should be self evident.
+The same applies to software.

+### Define Good Goals

+Good goals keep everybody focused and working toward the same endpoint.
+They must not be

+1. Singular: have a single requirement.
+Do not confuse the issue with second and third level concerns
+2. They are easy to understand to everybody is always on the same page
+3. Goals must be measurable, you have to be able to tell when they are done, or how well they are working.
+4. Realistic: do not make people feel like the must continually be superwoman.

+{{</draft>}}